-This page summarizes what is known about the adverse impacts of land-based wind power on wildlife in North America and the status of our knowledge regarding how to avoid or minimize these impacts.
+This page summarizes publicly available information about the adverse impacts of land-based wind power on wildlife in North America and the status of our knowledge regarding how to avoid or minimize these impacts.
 To download a printable PDF of this information, click here.

-Individual birds and bats may die as a result of collisions with wind turbines, causing death.
-Potential adverse wildlife impacts also include direct and indirect habitat loss from the construction and operation of wind energy facilities; indirect effects include displacement by avoidance of otherwise suitable habitat, or demographic impacts, such as reduced survival or reproductive output (e.g., Arnett et al. 2007; Kuvlesky et al. 2007; NAS 2007; Strickland et al. 2011).
+Individual birds and bats may die as a result of collisions with wind turbines.
+Some species also experience additional adverse impacts, including direct and indirect habitat loss from the construction and operation of wind energy facilities.
+Indirect effects include displacement by avoidance of otherwise suitable habitat and demographic impacts such as reduced survival or reproductive output (e.g., Arnett et al. 2007; Kuvlesky et al. 2007; NAS 2007; Strickland et al. 2011).
 This page organizes statements about what is known and what remains uncertain regarding the adverse impacts of wind energy on wildlife in the categories listed below.

 Within each section, statements are ordered in decreasing level of certainty.
-Our level of certainty reflects the “weight of the evidence” that comes from multiple studies on a question of interest.
-One published study, although informative, is usually insufficient for drawing broad conclusions.
-For example, fatality monitoring for birds and bats has been conducted for many years and has become a routine procedure at new facilities.1 However, although more information is available on direct impacts to individuals, substantial uncertainty remains about our understanding of the population-level consequences of collision mortality and our ability to predict collision risk.
+Our level of certainty reflects the “weight of the evidence” from multiple studies on a question of interest.
+A single published study, although informative, is usually insufficient for drawing broad conclusions.
+For example, fatality monitoring for birds and bats has been conducted for many years and has become a routine procedure at new facilities.1 Although more information is available on direct impacts to individuals, substantial uncertainty remains about our understanding of the population-level consequences of collision mortality and our ability to predict collision risk.

 1 To demonstrate adherence to the 2012 USFWS Land-based Wind Energy Guidelines, project operators are requested to conduct a minimum of two years of post-construction fatality monitoring.